You are $75 away from free shipping

 If you don’t have time to touch up your gray roots with an at-home hair color kit, we’ve got you covered.
 Reach for the L’Oréal Paris Magic Root Cover Up, a temporary root concealer that comes in various shades and lasts one shampoo.
 Spray it directly onto regrowth and lightly through the rest of your hair to blend in the color.

-Now that you know how to dye your hair at home with an at-home hair color kit, a color-treated hair care routine is your next step.
-Once you’ve colored your hair, switch up your hair care routine by using a system consisting of a shampoo, conditioner, and hair mask that are safe for color-treated hair.
+Now that you know how to dye your hair at home with an at-home hair color kit, a color-treated hair-care routine is your next step.
+Once you’ve colored your hair, switch up your regimen by using a system consisting of a shampoo, conditioner, and hair mask that are safe for color-treated hair.
 Try the L’Oréal Paris EverPure Moisture Shampoo, L’Oréal Paris EverPure Moisture Conditioner, and L’Oréal Paris EverPure Remedy Balm.
 Swap out the conditioner once or twice a week for the balm, which should be used after washing with the shampoo.

 Next up: Now that you have a breakdown of your home hair color options, consider experimenting with a new color.
-Read our article, Embrace the Purple Hair Color Trend with Vanilla Lilac Hair, for some hair color inspiration.
+Read our article, Embrace The Purple Hair Color Trend with Vanilla Lilac Hair, for some hair color inspiration.